loganout/DBD_Killer_Vote_4_Twitch/README.md

 Each participant is only able to vote once, until the time of development.

 ## Development
 Goal is to develop a Bot with minigames and a lot to make the chat more interactive.
-I count on suggestions and incentives.
+Suggestions and Incentives are very welcome!

 - [ ] Translation
 - [ ] Multiple votes